Acronyms

 - Example

-- After the GLP-1 drugs (GLP-1 analogs and DPP-4 inhibitors) were introduced around 2005, the FDA began to receive postmarketing reports of pancreatitis and pancreatic cancer in patients treated with these agents.
-This prompted the FDA to issue a warning to providers about a possible association.
-After years of collecting and reviewing data, the FDA published a joint paper with its European counterpart in 2013 that concluded there was no definitive link between GLP therapies and pancreatitis or pancreatic cancer.
-[PMID 24571751]
+- Reporting bias is often seen with new medications because physicians and patients are unfamiliar with their effects.
+An example is the GLP-1 drugs (GLP-1 analogs and DPP-4 inhibitors), which were introduced around 2005.
+After their release, postmarketing reports of pancreatitis and pancreatic cancer in GLP-treated patients started coming into the FDA, prompting them to issue a warning about a possible association.
+After years of collecting and reviewing data, the FDA published a joint paper with its European counterpart in 2013 that concluded there was no definitive link between GLP drugs and pancreatitis or pancreatic cancer.

 - Overview

-- Sampling bias (also referred to as "ascertainment bias") occurs when the procedure for sampling a population inadvertently leads to the over/under-representation of a subgroup of that population
+- Sampling bias (also called "ascertainment bias") occurs when the procedure for sampling a population inadvertently leads to the over- or under-representation of a subgroup of the population

 - Example